madebykind/madebykind-v3/content/work/rewilding-britain.md

 ![Another phone](images/work-rewilding-britain-phone.jpg)

 {{< blockquote author="Hilary Cross" role="Brand and Marketing Lead, Rewilding Britain" >}}
 We chose Kind because we wanted to work with an agency who not only listened to and delivered our brief, but also shared our values, passion and vision.
-They listened and collaborated with us while bringing extensive expertise and professionalism to the project - and we couldn’t be happier with the results.
-Our new website is magnificent - and will enable and inspire many more people to get involved in rewilding.
 {{</ blockquote >}}